-Figure 40: Diagram of an electric drive system with electric components
+Figure 29: Diagram of an electric drive system with electric components

 - 1 Front lamp

 - 2 On-board computer

 - 3.1 Integrated battery and/or

 - 3.2 Frame battery and/or

 - 3.3 Pannier rack battery

 - 4 Rear light

 - 5 Electric gear shift (alternative)

 - 6 Motor

-- (7) A charger which is designed for the battery (not shown)
+- (7) A charger which is designed for the battery (not shown).

-3.3.10.1 Motor
+3.3.9.1 Motor

 As soon as the muscle power required for pedalling passes a certain level, the motor is activated gently and assists the pedalling motion.
-The motor power always depends on the power used to pedal: Motor assistance is lower when little muscle power is used than when muscle power is used.
-This happens regardless of the level of assistance.
+The pre-set level of assistance determines the motor output.